Karto1000/brilliant-text/README.md

 > These shaders receive the following `uniforms` by default
 >
 > ```glsl
+> // The Framebuffer object sampler that contains all of the text which should be formatted
 > uniform sampler2D u_texture;
+> // The size of the Framebuffer texture.
+This contains the scaled window width and height
 > uniform vec2 u_textureSize;
+> // The top left coordinates (x, y) of the text
 > uniform vec2 u_stringTopLeft;
+> // The bottom right coordinates (x, y) of the text
 > uniform vec2 u_stringBottomRight;
 > ```

 You can then create a new class that implements the `ITextShader` interface.

+> [!important]
-When Implementing the `renderPass()` method be sure to call `ITextShader.super.renderPass()`, or else the `uniforms` that are listed above won't be passed.
+> Be sure to call `ITextShader.super.renderPass()` when implementing the `renderPass()` method, or else the `uniforms` that are listed above won't be passed.

 > Example implementation of the `FlameTextShader`:
 > ```java